 - The nature of your business

-There are also plenty of online business service providers that will offer to acquire an EIN on your behalf, and they’re typically not too expensive.
-However, we generally don’t advise our readers to go this route, because by the time you supply the EIN service with the information they need, you could have just gotten your own from the IRS for free.
+There are also plenty of online business service providers that will offer to acquire an EIN on your behalf, and they won’t drain your bank account either.
+However, we generally don’t advise our readers to go this route.
+The EIN application process is so quick that, in the time it would take to provide the EIN service with your information, you could have just finished the form yourself for free.

 When Does a Business Need to Acquire a New EIN?

-There are some situations where a business that already has a federal tax ID number needs to get a new one.
-According to the IRS website, businesses typically need a new EIN whenever they change their ownership or their business entity.
+Certain situations might require your business to obtain a new federal tax ID, even if you already have one, but these situations are few and far between.
+According to the IRS website, businesses typically need a new EIN whenever they change ownership or their business entity.

-Especially considering that you can get an EIN for free, there’s really no reason to not acquire one, regardless of the nature or structure of your business.
+The process is fast, easy, and free, so there’s really no reason to not acquire one, regardless of the nature or structure of your business.
 So, what are you waiting for?
 Go get an EIN for your company today!